 No. All proposals must be submitted through our online Grants Management System by 5:00 p.m. on the submission due date.

 Can an agency have more than one account on VNA Foundation’s online Grants Management System?

 Applicants should create only one account per agency.
 However multiple people may be listed as contacts and can use the account.
-In our efforts to streamline paper trails and operate as “green” an organization as possible, only the person who is listed as the primary contact will receive email correspondence from VNA Foundation through the Grants Management System.

 How do I find the link to the VNA Foundation Grants Management System?

 Here is the login page.